Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

           <p>
             Once fit is confirmed, reinforcing textiles are arranged over a prepared model and consolidated with resin under vacuum.
-Some designs use multiple walls or laminations; others use a definitive thermoplastic construction instead.
+Some designs use multiple walls or laminations.
           </p>
         </div>
       </div>